andrewkeller/REALbasic-Common-KFS-BSD/README.txt

   - LinearArgDesequencerKFS - A class that assists in parsing command-line arguments.

+  - MainThreadInvokerKFS - A class that invokes a delegate in the main thread.

   - NodeKFS - Not much more than a data structure that aids in creating other data structures.

   - ProgressDelegateKFS - A class that allows for easy calculation of overall progress in hierarchal or parallel algorithms.